-Water Heater (optional): Supplies electrical current to the water heater, if installed.
+Water Heater: Supplies electrical current to the water heater.
+Do NOT turn this switch ON without having water in the water heater.
 The water temperature is automatically controlled by the temperature valve on the water heater.
-Do NOT turn this breaker ON without having water in the water heater.
 See section 5, Plumbing Systems, and the water heater owner's manual for more information.